-Did you know that over 43% of small businesses either don’t track their stock levels or use manual processes to do so?
-This is an alarming figure because effective stock management is crucial for any successful business.
-Poor stock management can have ripples of repercussions throughout the business.
-Maintain accurate inventory levels helps hugely in making your business more efficient.
+Did you know that over 43% of small businesses either don’t put any effort in tracking their stock levels or use manual processes to do so?
+It’s an alarming figure because effective stock management is crucial for any successful business.
+Poor stock management can have ripples of repercussions throughout the organization.
+So maintaining Accurate Inventory Levels helps hugely in making your business more efficient.

-Having stock sit idly on the shelves will pile up the storage and maintenance costs, risk wastage, and even be susceptible to theft from staff.
-Conversely, not having enough raw material will put your business on the backfoot as you won’t be able to keep up with sales.
-This will force your customers to buy from your competitors.
+Conversely, not having enough raw material will put your business on the backfoot.
+Because you may not be able to keep up with your sales.
+Additionally, it will force your customers to buy from your competitors.

 Let’s look at some of the key reasons why accurate inventory levels are so important.